pg-support/supt-km/docs/2. Troubleshooting/Products/Desktop Software Troubleshooting Guideline.md

 	-   If only plug-in is having the issue, what DAW is the user using?

 	-   Does the issue persist in another DAW?
 (We often recommend testing out [Reaper](https://www.reaper.fm/) because it’s free, available on both platforms, and can run various plug-in formats (AU, VST2, VST3).)

+-   The precise steps for reproducing the issue.

 -   Collect the crash log for further verification.
 Below is the instruction we can offer the user.